-3.2.
-The latest minimum wage bite and noncompliance
+2.2.
+The latest minimum wage bite and non-compliance

-The minimum wage bite (represented by the Kaitz index) is defined as the ratio of nominal minimum wage to the median wage level (following Garnero et al. 2013).
-In Figure 3 we calculate the bite at provincial level for private sector wages and compare the resulting outcomes between the years 2011 and 2013.
+To give some evidence of the latest policy change, in Figure 3 we calculate the minimum wage bite12 at provincial level for private sector wages and compare the resulting outcomes between the years 2011 and 2013.
 The mean provincial Kaitz Indices for 2011 and 2013 are 87% and 108% respectively.
 The degree of variation in the index suggests that in several provinces the statutory 300 Baht minimum was greater than the median private sector wage (in 48 provinces out of 76).
-Thus we can already expect that the proportion of wageworkers under the minimum wage might have increased, and the bite will be less effective the higher the share of workers not paid at the minimum wage.
-Table 7 (Appendix A.1) clearly shows that there has been an increase in the rate of non-compliance over the latest three years (approximately by 20 percentage points for low-skilled and young low-skilled workers).

-Table 8 (Appendix A.1) investigates the composition of non-compliance by worker characteristics compared to workers at the minimum or above.
-Individuals paid below the minimum are low educated (80 percent on average), mostly residing in the Northeast, North or Central regions in provinces with relatively low GPP per capita.
+Thus we can already expect that the proportion of wageworkers under the minimum wage to have increased, and the bite to be less effective the higher the share of workers not paid at or above the minimum wage.
+Table 8 (Appendix A.1.1) clearly shows that there has been an increase in the rate of non-compliance over the latest three years (approximately by 20 percentage points for low-skilled and young lowskilled workers).
+Table 9 (Appendix A.1.1) investigates the composition of noncompliance by worker characteristics compared to workers at the minimum or above.
+Individuals paid below the minimum are low-educated (80 percent on average), mostly residing in the Northeast, North or Central regions in provinces with relatively low GPP per capita.
 They are full time workers and more than 50 percent work in firms with less than 10 employees, suggestive of a higher degree of informality for this type of firm.
 They mostly work in manufacturing, construction or wholesale and retail (with the latter two sectors seeing their shares increasing between 2011 and 2013).
 Their average wage has increased during the period (although less than the other groups) and, their average hours worked per week is the highest compared to individuals paid at or above the minimum (though significantly reducing during the policy shift).
-The statistics above are suggestive of a change happening already only 6 quarters after the policy shift and, acknowledging the need for further data
+The statistics above are suggestive of a change happening already only 6 quarters after the policy shift and, acknowledging the need for further data points to assess the full effect, below we report initial estimates of the policy effect.